-Electronic devices may not be used for inappropriate recordings to post on social media (Facebook, You Tube, etc.).
+Electronic devices may not be used anytime for inappropriate recordings to post on social media (Facebook, You Tube, etc.).
 Other inappropriate use includes, but is not limited to: texting, phoning, or web surfing until the final dismissal bell; taping conversations, music or other audio; photographing or videoing self or others; and any other activity that could in any way infringe on the rights of other including, but not limited to, teachers, students and staff.
+Students may use electronic devices before the first bell, during lunch, and after the last bell.
+Students may also use electronic devices in class for instructional purposes while participating in teacher led activities that relate to the subject/content.
+The use(s) of these devices in such activities will be solely at the teacher's discretion.

-The school will not be responsible for the loss or theft of items as a result of a student's violation of this policy.
+The school will not be responsible for the loss or theft of items as a result of a student's violation of this policy. (bolded this section only)